wendawu158/IMC-Prosperity-2026/README.md

   - Importantly, there is no latency for trading
     - I.e. You trade on the current orderbook, not the next one
 - listings
-  - Gives us a dictionary
+  - What listings are available on the exchange.
+Gives us a dictionary
     - Keys being strings (of tickers)
     - Values being [Listing Objects](#listing-object)
+  - Importantly, each product can have many listings, but each listing can only have one product
 - order-depths
   - The current order book for every ticker.
 Gives us a dictionary
     - Keys being strings (of tickers)